To set on fire, or to be set on fire

 To cook for too long or at too high a temperature

-Kill or offer as a sacrifice, especially by burning
+To kill or offer as a sacrifice, especially by burning

 To completely destroy or devastate

-To refuse, or to vote against
+To cause damage or harm to

-Make sore by rubbing
+To make sore by rubbing

 A physical injury caused by heat, cold, electricity, radiation or caustic chemicals